SeeratArora/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 ## Task 1: Moving the codebase to a GitHub repo

-1. Login to [GitHub](https://github.com) with your account.
+1. Login to [GitHub](https://github.com) with your personal account.
 Select the New button positioned on top of the repositories list.
 As an alternative you can [navigate to the new repository site here](https://github.com/new).

     ![GitHub.com Landing page is shown.
 New button to create a new repository is highlighted.](media/github-new-repo.png "GitHub new repo")